Budget-limited distribution learning in multifidelity problems: Abstract

 \section{Abstract}

-Multifidelity methods are widely used for estimating quantities of interest (QoIs) in computational science by employing numerical simulations of differing costs and accuracies.
-Many methods approximate numerical-valued statistics that represent only limited information about the QoIs.
-In this paper, we generalize the ideas in \cite{xu2021bandit} to develop a multifidelity method that approximates the full distribution of scalar-valued QoIs.
+Multifidelity methods are widely used for estimating quantities of interest (QoI) in computational science by employing numerical simulations of differing costs and accuracies.
+Many methods approximate numerical-valued statistics that represent only limited information, e.g., scalar statistics, about the QoI.
+Further quantification of uncertainty, e.g., for risk assessment, failure probabilities, or confidence intervals, requires estimation of the full distributions.
+In this paper, we generalize the ideas in [Xu et al., \emph{SIAM J. Sci.
+Comput.} 44.1 (2022), A150–A175] to develop a multifidelity method that approximates the full distribution of scalar-valued QoI.
 The main advantage of our approach compared to alternative methods is that we require no particular relationships among the high and lower-fidelity models (e.g. model hierarchy), and we do not assume any knowledge of model statistics including correlations and other cross-model statistics before the procedure starts.
 Under suitable assumptions in the framework above, we achieve provable 1-Wasserstein metric convergence of an algorithmically constructed distributional emulator via an exploration-exploitation strategy.
 We also prove that crucial policy actions taken by our algorithm are budget-asymptotically optimal.
 Numerical experiments are provided to support our theoretical analysis.